top of page

 2) A market economics historical perspective

 F.A.
 Hayek and Adam Smith [i] described the decentralized nature of capitalism as the most efficient approach for resource allocation.
 Adam Smith's groundbreaking work, "The Wealth Of Nations," significantly influenced America's founding generation when developing the U.S. government.
 First, let's unpack some key terms.
 Resource allocation is the outcome of individual economic choices.
 We have a certain amount of income for purchasing goods and services - also known as "resources" - in our lives.
-Allocating our income, generally via a series of trade-off decisions, is necessary for making resource allocation decisions.
+Allocating our income, generally via a series of utility-optimizing trade-off decisions, is necessary for making resource allocation decisions.
 The quality of our allocation choices maps to how resources are utilized among a group (or market) of people.
 Our choice environment, whether a decentralized competitive environment or a centrally planned environment, is indicative of how we allocate resources.
 As we alluded to in the introduction, our free will is tied to our choice environment.
-As a rule of thumb, free will-based individual choice is a) optimized in a decentralized competitive choice environment and b) discouraged in a centrally planned choice environment.
+As a rule of thumb, free will-based individual choice is a) optimized in a decentralized competitive choice environment and b) more difficult to achieve in a centrally planned choice environment.

-The degree to which a group of people can exercise their free will is directly tied to the quality of those choices sculpted by the choice environment.
+The degree to which a group of people can exercise their free will is directly tied to the quality of those choices sculpted by the choice environment - whether decentralized or centrally planned.
 Behavioral economists recognize our choice environment is a powerful influencer of our decisions.
-Richard Thaler is a Nobel-winning behavioral economist from the University of Chicago, Dr. Thaler said: "People have a strong tendency to go along with the status quo or default option....
-Just as no building lacks an architecture, so no choice lacks a context." [ii]
+Richard Thaler is a Nobel-winning behavioral economist from the University of Chicago, Dr. Thaler said:

 Hayek goes on to demonstrate how central planning is on the slippery slope leading to communism, fascism, and other forms of totalitarianism.
 Hayek showed how the natural incentive for central planners is to expand the bureaucracy and reduce individual choice.
 Hayek shows how central planning leads to arbitrary government as compared to the rule of law that leaves individuals free to pursue personal ends and desires.
 The rule of law is not for telling someone how to do something, but the rule of law should aspire to provide guardrails as to what is out of bounds in the pursuit of 'life, liberty, or the pursuit of happiness' individual goals. [v] Hayek was an Austrian-British economist who fought in World War I and emigrated to England.
 He lived in London during the rise of Nazism and the Battle of Britain.
 He readily admits capitalism is not perfect.
 However, Hayek concluded that the alternative of central planning is far worse than the imperfections of decentralized resource allocation.
 Essentially, based on Hayekian principles, while people may sometimes make dumb decisions, central planners will make far dumber decisions for those people.
 Especially because the definition of 'dumb' varies by people, time, and situation.

 As found in today's modern world, how our free will-based decisions drive economic efficiency has changed substantially from the recent past.
 In the time of our founders -- inclusive of the times of Smith and Hayek -- and proceeding until the late 20th century, the world was generally characterized by information scarcity.
 In an information-scarce environment, the collection of a small amount of information was all that was available to make the most common decisions.
 The challenge was collecting the data.
 Once the limited data was assembled, the decision was generally straightforward.
 In earlier times, censorship was like the traditional "book-burning" zealotry learned from our history books.
+This early form of censorship was a direct and visible attempt to restrict the already scarce supply of information.
+These acts of suppression were powerful precisely because information was so rare and difficult to reproduce.

 Today, the information world has changed by 180 degrees.
 We are now in an information-abundant world associated with the Information Age.
 In an information-abundant environment, data curation and decision structuring are paramount.
 It is more important to subtract unneeded or wrong information than to add new information.
 As pointed out by University of North Carolina Sociologist Zeynep Tufecki, information censorship has radically changed with the Information Age: "The most effective forms of censorship today involve meddling with trust and attention, not muzzling speech itself."